-District 24: Elizabeth Thomson As a state legislator, Thomson was proud to support the acquisition also been an advocate wind production and manufacturing.
-Rep. Thomson is proud to from oil and gas in any
+District 24: Elizabeth Thomson As a state legislator, Thomson was proud to support the acquisition of Valle de Oro.
+She has also been an advocate for New Mexico becoming a leader in solar and wind production and manufacturing.
+Rep. Thomson is proud to have never taken a dime from oil and gas in any of her campaigns.